ualter/flightstore/flightstore/Commands.markdown

 ```
 ---

+#Running on...
-Running on Minishift / Openshift / OKD
+#Minishift / Openshift / Kubernetes

 ```bash
 # Before start the Deployment on Minishift